dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

   server:
     # -- socketPath is the unix socket path for dfdaemon GRPC service.
     socketPath: /var/run/dragonfly/dfdaemon.sock
-  # -- rateLimit is the default rate limit of the download speed in bps(bytes per second), default is 20Gbps.
+  # -- rateLimit is the default rate limit of the download speed in KiB/MiB/GiB per second, default is 10GiB/s.
-  rateLimit: 20000000000
+  rateLimit: 10GiB
   # --   pieceTimeout is the timeout for downloading a piece from source.
   pieceTimeout: 30s
   # -- concurrentPieceCount is the number of concurrent pieces to download.